Time Dance: Found Audience – Found Space (1977)

 Site performance:

-1977: Steps by the Lincoln Memorial looking down over the Potomac River during rush hour.
-The National Symphony Orchestra also performed for the public at this location on a float in the river during the summer.
-It was already used for a site performance.
-We performed at rush hour so the cars would back up so they could watch.
+1977 (Date?)
+Steps by the Lincoln Memorial looking down over the Potomac River during rush hour.
+This location had been used for performance by National Symphony Orchestra on a float in the river during the summer.
+We performed at rush hour so there would be a larger audience as people left work.
+Cars would back up as drivers realized they could watch a dance performance…..short interruptions, of course.

 Artists and Collaborators